10 ways to save on air conditioning costs

 It’s possible to keep your home cool this summer without causing your electric bill to overheat too much.

-U.S. households are expected to spend $454, or about $151 per month, on electricity bills over June, July and August, according to federal energy forecasts.
+U.S. households are expected to spend about $176 per month on electricity bills over June, July and August 2023, according to the U.S. Energy Information Administration (EIA).
 And a big chunk of that will go toward running the AC as temperatures soar in the summer months.
 Air conditioning accounts for about 12 percent of monthly power bills, and as much as 27 percent in hot, humid states like Florida or Louisiana, according to the latest federal data.

 The bad news is that the summers are likely to only get hotter.
-Climate change is already placing a larger burden on our electrical grids, according to a study published in the Proceedings of the National Academy of Sciences (PNAS), and is expected to continue to do so.
+Climate change is already placing a larger burden on our electrical grids, according to the Environmental Protection Agency, and is expected to continue to do so.
 The result: an 8 to 13 percent increase in energy demand from air conditioning usage in the next decade, the American Geophysical Union predicts.

 1. Throw some shade around the house